INDUSTRIAL

 Freight operations on the West Side in Manhattan began with the Hudson River Railroad, which was owned by Erastus Corning.
 The Hudson River Railroad was granted a charter from the city of New York to operate freight and passenger trains south to Chambers Street.

 As the largest shareholder in the new company, Corning served as its first president and he held that office for twelve years, during which the New York Central's expansion and connections with other railways gave it access to cities from New York City to Chicago, which made it one of the country's most important railroads.
 Corning entered into this charter with the City of New York in 1846, to route and operate trains down Eleventh and Tenth Avenues for the purpose of transporting freight and passengers.
 The charter was approved the following year and tracks laid.
-As originally laid out, the trains were brought as far south to a station located on the corner of Chambers Street and College Place / West Broadway.
+As originally laid out, the trains were brought as far south to a station located on the corner of Chambers Street and College Place / West Broadway beginning on October 8,1851.
 After more than a few of these primitive steam locomotives boilers had exploded, the city fathers enacted an ordinance prohibiting steam locomotive operation below 14th Street.
 Henceforth, southbound trains were pulled by locomotive to West 14th Street, at which point the steam locomotives were uncoupled; and teams of horses pulled the passenger and freight cars to the terminal located at Chambers Street.
 Northbound trains likewise were brought north to 14th Street by horse, where locomotives were coupled on to continue the journey north.
 In 1859, the City of New York relocated the "no steam locomotive" demarcation line to 23rd Street; and in 1861 relocated it once again farther north, to 42nd Street.
 The following is direct quote from the 1920 Joint Report with Recommendations:

 |